 Best Outdoor Basketball Courts in the World

 Basketball is a universal language.
 Whether you shoot hoops to let off steam or have dreams of an NBA future, outdoor basketball courts are where the true magic of the game happens.
-They are the true equalizers that bring people of all backgrounds and levels together to play.
+They bring people of all backgrounds and levels together to play.

 15. Chong Khneas Basketball Court

 Bottom Line: Chong Khneas Basketball Court

 There are several floating villages on Tonle Sap Lake in Cambodia.
 The people in these villages have adapted everything in their life, from school to church to pigpens to float on the rising and falling waters of the lake.

 At Chong Khneas village, residents also have built a floating basketball court, which has a single hoop and is completely enclosed by a wire fence.
 This protects the ball and players from falling into the lake while allowing for maximum airflow.